Mejo Joseph: Career

 Mejo has been passionate about music since his early childhood and begin his quest and experimentation with music through his debut in 2006 through the Malayalam movie Notebook which was directed by his brother-in-law Roshan Andrews.
 The soundtrack of this film won him immediate attention.
 He debuted as an actor too, in this film through his heartwarming character 'Firoz', a music enthusiast.
 He later worked with Johny Antony for the movie Cycle.
 The music of Cycle also became a superhit and Mejo's talent was highly acclaimed.

-Slowly, yet steadily, he climbed the ladder to become one of the most loved music composers in the South Indian Film Industry.

 Mejo has been an Executive Member of the FEFKA Music Directors Union (FEMU) and currently holds the position of the Vice President for the same.

 Mejo debuted as a Producer for his 2021 film Innu Muthal by being one among the four producers under the banner THE GREAT INDIAN CINEMAS.
 In 2023 he did music for Thaaram Theertha Koodaram starring Karthik Ramakrishnan written and directed by Arjun Prabhakaran and Gokul Ramakrishnan respectively.